One Day in Cologne Germany: Top Things To Do on Foot

 Eau de Cologne 4711 DIY walking itinerary for a day in Cologne-Germany

-Inside, you’ll find a range of fragrances (including modern versions of the classic), and even if you’re not shopping, it’s fun to explore the history and smell your way through centuries of scent!
+Inside, you’ll find a variety of classic and modern fragrances.
+And even if you’re not shopping, it’s a fun and free experience — you can explore the history and smell your way through centuries of scent.

 📍 Glockengasse 4, Cologne